hideonhp/Udacity-Data-Scientist-Spark-Projects/README.md

 # Predicting churns with Spark
 This project predicts churn using PySpark on a sample dataset derived from a larger 12GB dataset of the fictitious music service platform, **“Spartify”**
+> You can check more from the [Medium blogs](https://medium.com/@hideonhp/leveraging-apache-spark-to-predict-customer-churn-in-music-streaming-services-d9bd89a140dd) for more details

 ## 1. Motivation
 Customer attrition (or erosion) is a critical business issue because the cost of regaining a lost customer is considerably more than investing in keeping the existing one.
 Forecasting churn means that a company is able to focus on the specific target customer retention strategy where retention programs are executed even as the churn occurs.